bushaHQ/flutter-task-2025/README.md

 > You will be evaluated on your ability to pay attention to details.

 - Implement the drawer avatar & App bar interaction as shown in the demo video.
+- Consider as well that the avatar in the drawer & the App bar may not be identical even though they look the same.
 - The avatar should transition between the App bar and the drawer in a hero-like manner.
 - The avatar should be responsive and maintain its aspect ratio during the transition.
 - The avatar should be centered in the drawer when it is open.